ushahidi/platform-mobile/plugins/cordova-plugin-secure-storage/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-    libscrypt is Copyright (c) 2013, Joshua Small under the BSD license.
-See src/libscrypt/LICENSE